Okinawa Food Spot Fujiya Zenzai

 🍧 The Much-Awaited Zenzai

 The last one is Zenzai.
 The exact menu name is Fujiya Zenzai (富士家ぜんざい).
-This is a unique Zenzai from this shop, and unlike the typical Okinawan Zenzai, the shaved ice, red beans, and dango are served separately.
+This shop’s unique Zenzai differs from the typical Okinawan Zenzai in that the shaved ice, red beans, and dango are served separately rather than together.
 It’s quite nice to put the shaved ice on top of the red beans and dango.
 It’s distinctive.
 I even had Zenzai just before writing this.
 It’s a summer delicacy.

-If you’re visiting Okinawa in the summer, make sure to try Zenzai.
+If you visit Okinawa in the summer, make sure to try Zenzai.
 Have it twice 👍

 This is the Jisen Ice we ordered together.
 It’s also an Okinawan-style dessert.
-It consists of soft ice cream sandwiched between slightly firm bread on both the top and bottom.
+Inside a slightly hard bun on both the top and bottom, there’s soft ice cream.
 It feels a bit like an ice cream burger.

 🎁 Souvenir Shop and Conclusion

 In one corner of the restaurant, they sell souvenirs like these.
 They mention it so you can have a look while waiting for your food.
-I just had a browse myself and found some interesting items.
+I just had a look around too.
+There were some interesting items.

 What do you think?
-It’s right next to Route 58, so why not visit before you start your Okinawa trip or after returning from a trip up north?
-I’ve tried everything from large franchises to small village school-front shops, and Fujiyama has its own special charm.
+Since it’s next to Route 58, why not visit before you start your Okinawa trip or after you finish your journey up north?
+I’ve tried everything from large franchises to small village school-front shops, but Fujiya has its own special charm.
 That’s why I recommend it.

 That’s all for today!
-I’ll wrap it up here and come back with more Okinawa travel news tomorrow.
+I’ll wrap it up here and return tomorrow with more Okinawa travel news.
 Matayasai 👋